ukanth/afwall/README.md

 Prerequisites:

-* Android SDK in your $PATH (both platform-tools/ and tools/ directories)
+* Install Android Studio 1.5 (or higher)
+* Install JavaSDK 1.8 (or higher)
-* Javac 1.7 (or higher) and a recent version of Apache ant in your $PATH
+* Install Gradle 1.5 (or higher) and set GRADLE_HOME into your global $PATH
-* Git in your $PATH
-* Use the Android SDK Manager to install API 19 (or higher)

 Quick start:

-    git clone git://github.com/ukanth/afwall
-    cd afwall
-   ./gradlew clean assembleDebug
+* Open Android Studio and select import from 'Version Control' and then import the afwall+ project from Github
+* Compile AFwall+ via Android Studio
+* (optional) Or directly via Gradle command line './gradlew clean assembleDebug'
+* Debug the app and fix/commit your changes

-For complete instructions, please take a look at the [Wiki | HOWTO-Compile-AFWall](https://github.com/ukanth/afwall/wiki/HOWTO-Compile-AFWall).
+For complete step-by-step instructions, please take a look at the [Wiki | HOWTO-Compile-AFWall](https://github.com/ukanth/afwall/wiki/HOWTO-Compile-AFWall).

 ## Compiling native binaries